datasektionen/bawang-content/namnder/forvaltningsorganet/metadorerna/body_en.md

 #### BANIME

-AKA SMA (Study environment officer), maintains the ban on Anime in META (according to the cohabitation agreement)
+AKA SMA (Study environment officer), maintains the ban on Anime in META (according to the cohabitation agreement).